chainloop-dev/chainloop/docs/integrations.md

 ### Attaching an integration

 Once the integration is registered, we can attach it to any workflow.
-In practice this means that attestations and material information received by this workflow will be sent to the registered integration.
+In practice this means that attestations and material information generated in this workflow will be sent to the registered integration.

 The attachment process has at least two required parameters, the `workflowID` and the registered `integrationID`.
 Additionally each integration might have additional to customize its behavior per-workflow.
 In our case, on the table above, we can see that the `oci-registry` integration has an optional parameter called `prefix` that allows you to customize the name of the image that will be pushed to the registry.